 This team is led by the Welfare Coordinator.

-The Welfare Team LGBTQIA+ Representative should fulfil the normal duties of a member of the welfare team, with a particular focus on providing pastoral care and support to students who identify as LGBTQIA+.
-The Representative should also be prepared to help the program identify further ways we can support LGBTQIA+ students in the program, and identify as LGBTQIA+ themselves.
+The Welfare Team Queer Representative should fulfil the normal duties of a member of the welfare team, with a particular focus on providing pastoral care and support to students and tutors who identify as Queer and/or Questioning.
+The Representative should also be prepared to help the program identify further ways we can support Queer and Questioning students in the program, and identify as Queer themselves.

 The Zine Editors are responsible for the publication of the Summer School magazine – the Zine (about four A4 pages) – a publication for students and tutors that contains a schedule for the day’s events, necessary program information, helpful study tips, and fun activities.
 In addition to the daily Zines, the Zine Editors are also responsible for producing the final ‘Megazine’ of around 20 pages at the end of the program.
 Zine Editors will also be responsible for using the program’s social media channels to engage and communicate with students.